- Software development

 The RDP (Remote Desktop Protocol) software allows one computer to access a remote computer.
 Apart from establishing a connection, such a software protocol enables you to control data and resources on a remote computer.

-As an article from Parallels explains, an RDP software is a Virtual Network Computing (VNC)-based application.
+As an article from Parallels explains, RDP software is a Virtual Network Computing (VNC)-based application.
 A communication system based on RDP uses many virtual channels.

 This system uses these channels to transmit data.
 This data can include the following: